dsschneidermann/gatsby-dennis-s/src/posts/2019-07/12-azure-iothub-edge-module-activity/post.md

 }
 ```

-The method can be used like before, but can take a device query and a module query and will restrict on both:
+The `GetDeviceActivityAsync` method can take a device query and a module query and will restrict on both:

 ```csharp
 var activeSinceTime = TimeSpan.FromHours(1);